 Step-by-step directions

-1. Peel and cut eggplant into circles approximately 1-inch thick.
-Cover a cooling rack with two sheets of paper towels then place sliced eggplant on the towels and sprinkle with 1 teaspoon salt.
-Turn eggplant slices over and sprinkle with another 1 teaspoon salt.
+- Prep the eggplant.
+Peel and cut eggplant into circles approximately 1-inch thick.
+Cover a cooling rack with two sheets of paper towels then place sliced eggplant on the towels and sprinkle both sides with salt

-3. Bake at 400ºF for 20 minutes and turn eggplant slices over.
-They should be browned on the bottom and bake for an additional 15 minutes.
+- Bake the eggplant.
+Bake at 400ºF for 20 minutes and turn eggplant slices over.
+They should be browned on the bottom and bake for an additional 15-20 minutes.
 Place eggplant in a large bowl and allow to cool to room temperature.

-4. Sauté chopped onions in olive oil over medium heat.
-When onions start to soften, reduce to low and cook until onions brown and caramelize, about 20 minutes.
-Be patient or else onions will burn.
+- Caramelize the onions.
+Sauté sliced onions in olive oil over medium heat.
+When onions start to soften, reduce to low and cook until onions brown and caramelize, about 30 minutes.
+Be patient and cook them on low temperature.
+You want the onions to brown and caramelize and not burn.

-5. Mix in garlic cloves and cook for 2 minutes then turn off the heat.
-Reserve 1 tablespoon of the caramelized onions.
+- Add garlic.
+Mix in garlic cloves and cook for 2 minutes then turn off the heat.
+Reserve 1 tablespoon of the caramelized onions for the garnish.
+You can also caramelize additional onions if you want more on top of your dip.

 Recipe tips and FAQs